Tinkoff/tui-ngrx-forms-adapter/README.md

 An Angular directive that allows to use [ngrx-forms](https://github.com/MrWolfZ/ngrx-forms) with form controls from [Taiga UI](https://github.com/TinkoffCreditSystems/taiga-ui).

+## Installation

+Use `npm i @tinkoff/tui-ngrx-forms-adapter`

 ## How to use

 Just import `TuiNgrxFormsAdapterModule` into your module.
-The directive will be applyed automatically via "[ngrxFormControlState]" selector.
+The directive will be applied automatically via `[ngrxFormControlState]` selector.

-You can see some examples of usage in our [demo](https://stackblitz.com/github/TinkoffCreditSystems/tui-ngrx-forms-adapter/tree/main/projects/demo).
+You can play with it in our [demo](https://stackblitz.com/github/TinkoffCreditSystems/tui-ngrx-forms-adapter/tree/main/projects/demo).